 - c.
 Requirements.
 Orders for drugs for use by patients of the facility shall, at a minimum, contain patient name, drug name and strength, directions for use, date of order, and name of prescriber.
 On the facility reorder form, include all of the above except for directions. - d.
 Emergency medication order.
 In cases where an emergency medication order is written when pharmacy services are unavailable, the medication order shall be reviewed by the pharmacist as soon as reasonably possible. - e.
 Verification.
 Verification of the accuracy of any medication dispensed and of any transcriptions made of that order shall be done by handwritten initials of the pharmacist so certifying. - f.
 Duration.
 The prescribed medications should be for a specific time. - 6.
 An Automated Dispensing System (ADS) is authorized for use in a long-term-care facilities to store controlled bulk drugs. - a.
 Drugs in the ADS are not considered dispensed until taken out by authorized personnel at the long-term-care facility, once released by the pharmacy pursuant to a prescription. - b.
 Only single doses are removed from the ADS at one time. - c.
 The pharmacy must have a separate drug enforcement administration number for the ADS at each location. - d.
 All records of dispensing shall be kept at the central pharmacy. - e.
 The ADS shall permit access to only one controlled substance at each authorized entry. - f.
 Only retail pharmacies are authorized. - g.
 Pharmacies cannot share ADS at a long-term-care facility. - h.
 North Dakota controlled substance registration is required. - 7.
 Controlled drug accountability.
 The consulting pharmacist shall establish and implement effective procedures and assure that adequate records be maintained regarding use and accountability of controlled substances which meet federal and state laws and regulations, and which shall at least specify the following: - a.
 Name of drug. - b.
 Dose. - c.
 Prescriber. - d.
 Patient. - e.
 Date and time of administration. - f.
 Person administering the drug. - 8.
 Recall.
 The consulting pharmacist shall develop and implement a recall procedure that can readily be activated to assure the medical staff of the facility, the provider pharmacy, and the consulting pharmacist that all drugs included in the recall, located within the facility, are returned to the provider pharmacy for proper disposition. - 9.
 Records and reports.
 The consulting pharmacist shall supervise the maintenance of such records and reports as are required to ensure patient health, safety, and welfare and, at a minimum, the following: - a.
 Pharmacy patient profiles and medication administration records. - b.
 Reports of suspected adverse drug reactions. - c.
-Inspections of drug storage areas. - d.
-Controlled drug and accountability reports, including board of pharmacy destroyed medication forms for controlled and noncontrolled medications. - e.
-Such other and further records and reports as may be required by law and this chapter. - 10.
-Labeling. - a.
-All stock drugs intended for use within the facility shall be in appropriate containers and adequately labeled as to identify at a minimum: brand name or generic name and manufacturer, and strength.
-An internal code which centrally references manufacturer and lot number can be utilized. - b.
-Whenever any drugs are added to parenteral solutions, whether within or outside the direct and personal supervision of a pharmacist, such admixtures shall be labeled with a distinctive supplementary label indicating the name and amount of the drug added, date and time of addition, expiration date, administration time and infusion rate when applicable, and name or initials of person so adding.
-This excludes any single dose medication prepared and totally administered immediately.
+Inspections of drug storage areas. - Controlled drug and accountability reports, including board of pharmacy destroyed medication forms for controlled and noncontrolled medications. - e.
+Such other and further records and reports as may be required by law and this chapter.